-The school day starts at 8:50am; however, children are encouraged to arrive at school when the door opens at 8:30am.
+The school day starts at 8:50am; however, children are encouraged to arrive at school when the door opens at 8:40am.
 Registration time provides a great opportunity for the children to make a positive start to their day.
-In the Juniors, children will go through their daily homework as well as complete morning activities which help to consolidate their understanding and build confidence in fundamental numeracy and literacy skills.
+In the Juniors, children will go through their daily homework as well as complete morning activities which help to consolidate their understanding and build confidence in fundamental maths and English skills.
 This time is also an opportunity for the children to respond to any of their teacher’s comments in their exercise books.

 At 9:05am we have collective worship together, singing, reflecting on religious, spiritual and moral issues and celebrating our achievements.
 For the rest of the morning we have a English and maths lesson, both lasting an hour.